hideselfview/bae/README.md

 ## How it works

-**Setup:** On first launch, configure S3 storage (required) and optionally add a Discogs API key.
+**Setup:** On first launch, configure S3 storage and Discogs API key (both required).
 The system detects existing libraries or initializes a new one.
 Configuration is stored in `~/.bae/config.yaml` with credentials in the system keyring.

 **Import:** Search Discogs for your album, select the specific release (or master if you just know the album title), then point to your source folder. bae scans the folder, matches files to the Discogs tracklist, chunks and encrypts everything, then uploads to S3.
 The local SQLite database syncs to S3 after each import.